ZXMushroom63/NeumorphicCSS/README.md

 <br>
 Now that the stylesheet is included, you have to make a container for the elements.<br>
 <code>&lt;div class=&quot;neu container&quot;&gt;...&lt;/div&gt;</code><br>
-Then, mix and match with a variety of elements!<br>
+Then, mix and match with a variety of elements!
+Put them in the container.<br>
 <table>
 <tr>
 <th>Element</th>